geekdevs/sftw/README.md

 }
 ```

-Then in your project root:
+Then in your project root (assuming you used the `bin-dir` setting above):

 	$ php composer.phar update
+	$ chmod +x ./scripts/sftw.php
+	$ ln -s ./scripts/sftw.php ./scripts/sftw

 Usage
 =====